Giov3ss/Hangman-Game/README.md

 ## User Stories
 - Be able to type my name.
+- Show me the letter availables.
 - Show me the wrong words.
+- Show me the wrong letters.
 - Show me the correct word at the end.
 - Show me an optional message if I want to try again the game.